amrelsh/ubuntu-project-docs/docs/contributors/advanced/sponsor-an-upload.md

    of its contents on the server side.

    Assume that you would like to upload version `12.0.0-1ubuntu5.4` of the package `libvirt` to Ubuntu Resolute 26.04, and the latest version in the archive is `12.0.0-1ubuntu5.3`.
-Here are the instructions to generate the debdiff of the upload:
+Here are the instructions to generate the debdiff of the upload, which allows a quick cross check against what you expect from your work on git or the files directly:

    Pull the latest package from Resolute: